dossag/dossag/_pages/home.md

 Dossa belongs to Forest Canopy Ecology Research group.
 This group aims to understand how biodiversity is spatiotemporally structured by stochastic processes, and biotic and abiotic factors.
 We investigate intra- and interspecific interactions of organisms at individual, species and community levels, which give rise to and govern complex food-webs and ecosystem functions such as herbivory, pollination and decomposition.
-Our group capitalizes on a network of Chinese canopy cranes to explore the frontiers of biodiversity and ecosystem functioning the canopy, an unexplored realm of forest (see [Research](research)).
+Our group capitalizes on a network of Chinese canopy cranes to explore the frontiers of biodiversity and ecosystem functioning in the canopy, an unexplored realm of forest (see [Research](research)).

 We are located at Xishuangbanna Tropical Botanical Garden, Chinese Academy of Sciences (XTBG-CAS), which belongs to tropical China a gate door to Tropical East Asia.